A field ofdahlias in glorious bloom

 The Core Lessons for Dahlia Gardeners

 The Dahlia Clock isn’t just a metaphor.
-It is the definitive framework for understanding every stage of your plants’ lives.
+It is a framework for understanding how timing and environmental signals shape every stage of a dahlia’s life, from early growth through flowering and storage.

-By learning to read the subtle cues of night length, twilight, temperature, and light intensity, growers gain the power to anticipate how dahlias will behave weeks or even months in advance.
+By learning to read the subtle cues of night length, twilight, temperature, and light intensity, growers gain the ability to better anticipate how dahlias are likely to behave weeks or even months in advance.

 The core lessons of the Dahlia Clock come down to four major scientific mechanisms: